 - A Contracted Services Form, fully completed and signed, can serve as sole documentation, if appropriate.

-- PRS will be part of workflow approvals for all vouchers over 25K.
+- Procurement and Payment Services will be part of workflow approvals for all vouchers over 25K.

-- PRS will still require BD-1 or SSJ for Direct Payment Requests over 25K.
+- Procurement and Payment Services will still require BD-1 or SSJ for Direct Payment Requests over 25K.